TaoDFang/PPI_Prediction_byCoevolution/README.md

 ```

 The data needed to run notebooks can either be from the last step that is generated from scratch (This could take months depending on the available computational resource) \
-Or The final cached results can be downloaded from Zenodo at: https://zenodo.org/record/8429824
+Alternatively the final cached results can be downloaded from Zenodo at: https://zenodo.org/record/8429824

-to run notebooks: \
-go to folder PPI_Prediction_byCoevolution/notebooks and start the singularity container by:
+To run notebooks,go to folder PPI_Prediction_byCoevolution/notebooks and start the singularity container by:
 ```
 singularity shell py38_notebook.sif
 ```
-then inside container run:
+Then inside container run:
 ```
 jupyter notebook --no-browser --port=8036
 ```
-then the notebooks are accessible at http://localhost:8036/ \
+Then the notebooks are accessible at http://localhost:8036/ \
 Remember to set the variable "notebookData_folder" in the notebooks to the location where you save the data